Welcome to PA and our web site! As you peruse our web site, I invite you to consider that…

-- PA’s Vision to be the “Leader in Innovation” and our Mission “to inspire students to explore, create, contribute, and achieve” animate everything we do.
+- PA’s Vision to be the “leader in innovative education” and our Mission “to inspire students to explore, create, contribute, and achieve” animate everything we do.
 We seek an exciting and relevant 21st Century balance among the traditional 3 R’s (Reading, Writing, and Arithmetic), digital literacy, and the timeless skills of critical thinking, problem-solving, communication, creativity, and cross-cultural understanding.

 - PA offers a deep and varied educational program to our students, one that includes a vibrant and motivational classroom experience coupled with a wealth of extra-curricular opportunities for almost any interest and talent.

 - As committed as we are to offering a broad and relevant education to our students, PA’s core values of respect, responsibility, integrity, and excellence permeate all that we do here.